Skip to Main Content

 McNair student poster presentation

-The Ronald E. McNair Post-Baccalaureate Achievement is a federal program that prepares first generation, low income and underrepresented juniors and senior for graduate education through workshops, seminars, lectures and research.
-The Ronald E. McNair Post-Baccalaureate Program is one of the components of the Council for Opportunity in Education’s federal TRIO programs.
+The Ronald E. McNair Post-Baccalaureate Achievement is a federal program that prepares first generation and income-eligible juniors and seniors for graduate education through workshops, seminars, lectures and research.
+The Ronald E. McNair Post-Baccalaureate Program is an equal opportunity and educational excellence program and is one of the components of the Council for Opportunity in Education’s federal TRIO programs.
+All students, regardless of race, sex, color, ethnicity or national origin, who are interested in participating in the McNair Scholars Program are welcome to apply.

 This program has been partially funded by a US Department of Education Grant and in-kind contribution from California State University, Sacramento.